 Thiel College Capstone Program

 Students enrolled in the business department's cooperative programs have a reduced core requirement.
-Students will need to complete SEMS 110 and SEMS 250.
+Student are not required to complete SEMS 400.

 A student who graduates from Thiel College with a major in mortuary science will demonstrate: